loot/loot.github.io/New-Members-Getting-Started.md

-First of all, thanks for volunteering to help develop/maintain BOSS!
+First of all, thanks for volunteering to help develop/maintain LOOT!
 This page will guide you from having just volunteered all the way through to getting set up and making your first contribution.

 ### Registering on GitHub

-BOSS uses Git repositories on GitHub to help manage the changes made to its files by the BOSS team members, so you'll need a GitHub account.
-Sign up for one then send the BOSS team admin you initially contacted your GitHub username.
+LOOT uses Git repositories on GitHub to help manage the changes made to its files by the LOOT team members, so you'll need a GitHub account.
+Sign up for one then send the LOOT team admin you initially contacted your GitHub username.

 ### Installing a Git Client

 To work with the Git repositories, you'll also need a Git client.
 Any client should do, but [GitHub's own client](http://windows.github.com/) is probably the simplest on Windows for those new to Git.
 This guide will assume that you're using it.

-A text editor such as [Notepad++](http://notepad-plus-plus.org/) is highly recommended for working on BOSS's files.
+A text editor such as [Notepad++](http://notepad-plus-plus.org/) is highly recommended for working on LOOT's files.

 ### Setting Up GitHub for Windows